nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/20250419_where_do_you_work.md

 publish_date: 2025-04-19
 ---

-This is an accurate portrayal of what happens when people ask me what I'm doing for work now.
+This is an accurate portrayal of what happens when people ask me what I do for work now.
 If you're reading this and we've met in person, we've probably had a similar conversation.

 ### INT.
 AT A SOCIAL EVENT